-Do you or your staff need to attend a training programme on letters of credit, cargo insurance or Incoterms 2010?
+Do you or your staff need to upgrade their skill in documentary credits, cargo insurance or Incoterms 2010?

-- For examining bank: Where there are more details in documents presented than specified in the LC, will the presentation be deemed to be discrepant?
+- Where there are more details in documents presented than specified in the LC, will the presentation be deemed to be discrepant?
 (If ‘yes’, under what condition?)

 - Under an LC, when does a bank ‘honour’ and when does it ‘negotiate’ a complying presentation?
-What is the difference?
+Is there any difference?

-- How many days (maximum) are allowed as presentation period if only copies of transport documents are presented and LC does not specify the maximum number of days for presentation?
+- How many days (maximum) are allowed as presentation period if only copies of transport documents are to be presented, and the LC does not limit the maximum number of days for presentation?
 (UCP 600 Article 14)

 - UCP 600 sub-article 10(c) states, ‘If the beneficiary fails to give such notification, a presentation that complies with the credit and to any not yet accepted amendment will be deemed to be notification of acceptance by the beneficiary of such amendment.’
 What does it mean?

-- Specifically to the bankers: Distinguish between LCs available by (i) sight payment, (ii) deferred payment, (iii) acceptance and (iv) negotiation.
+- Distinguish between LCs available by (i) sight payment, (ii) deferred payment, (iii) acceptance and (iv) negotiation.
 (UCP 600 Article 6)

-- What do you understand by the expressions (a) non-documentary condition, (b) data conflict, (c) silent confirmation?
+- What do you understand by (a) non-documentary condition, (b) data conflict, (c) silent confirmation (d) Uberrimae fldei ?

 - LC condition: ‘Goods must be of Australian origin.’
 Is the beneficiary/exporter required to (a) certify the goods’ origin on the commercial invoice, or (b) include a certificate of origin in his presentation, or (c) need not do anything at all?